Zoxc/crusader/README.md

   or TCP incompatibilities between OSes.
   It's likely benign if you see throughput and latency drop to idle values after the tests in the graph.

-* The up and down latency measurements rely on symmetric stable latency measurements to the server.
-These values may be wrong if those assumption don't hold on test startup.

-* The up and down latency measurement may slowly get out of sync due to clock drift.
-Clocks are currently only synchronized on test startup.